EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems: Conclusion

 \section{Conclusion}

 We introduce the J-TTL benchmark to measure test time agent learning and proposed EvoTest, a novel evolutionary framework that improves agentic systems at test-time without gradients.
 By analyzing entire episode transcripts, EvoTest evolves the complete agent configuration—policy, memory, and hyperparameters—to rapidly adapt.
 Our experiments show EvoTest significantly outperforms strong baselines, including reflection, prompt optimization, and online fine-tuning.
 Its strength lies in using rich, narrative feedback for credit assignment, a far more data-efficient paradigm than relying on sparse rewards.
 This work provides a concrete step toward building truly autonomous agents that learn and self-improve from experience.
+In the future, it is worthwhile building self-evolving agents for extremely long-horizon tasks \citep{liu2026klong}